 There are other deciding factors besides time and profits.
 Below, we explore many of the aspects you should weigh when considering whether or not to buy a business.

 We also explore some of the companies that, in our experience, present the best opportunity for investment.
+This list was originally compiled for 2022, but we've updated it with more recent statistics and expanded the industries we discuss.
 These sectors have continued to show growth and resilience in the face of economic hardships, and we believe they make some of the best acquisition targets on the market.

 Let’s dive in.